Teradata/stacki-wiki/Frontend-Installation.md

     # /tmp/frontend-install.py --stacki-name=stacki --stacki-version=2.0 --stacki-iso=stacki-2.0-6.x.x86_64.disk1.iso --os-name=CentOS --os-version=6.7 --os-iso=CentOS-6.7-x86_64-bin-DVD1.iso,CentOS-6.7-x86_64-bin-DVD2.iso

-> If you use CentOS 6.7, you are required to supply both DVDs as shown above.
+> If you use CentOS 6.7, you are required to supply both CentOS DVDs as shown above.

 The above step will run several commands and will eventually display the [Installation Wizard](#installation-wizard).